 Peacemaking is a traditional indigenous tribal approach to problem solving that focuses on healing and restoring relationships between parties in disagreement.
 All members of the circle work together to reach a resolution through a collective process between the parties.
 Because people are able to feel heard and gain understanding of one another, relationships can begin to mend and heal. (https://www.washtenaw.org/1168/Peacemaking)

-Part II of our Peacemaking Circle Training will primarily focus on experiential group work using the circle process through simulations.
+Part II of our Peacemaking Circle Training will start with a very brief recap of the first session, but will primarily focus on group work with circle practice.

-*Intro to Peacemaking Circles Training is a pre-requisite to this training.
+*The DRC's Intro to Peacemaking Circles Training is a required pre-requisite to attend this training.